 Consider Alternatives to Popular Destinations

 Mention travelling to Greece to anyone and no doubt their mind conjures up images of the blue and whitewashed buildings of Mykonos and Santorini that are so quintessentially Greek.
 While these islands are every bit as charming as you’ve heard, they are also among the most expensive places to travel in Greece.

 If you are looking for an island paradise, consider a lesser-known alternative.
-After all, there are over 6000 islands in Greece so there are more than just a handful to choose from!
-In the Cyclades for example, Paros and Naxos are beautiful alternatives to Santorini and Mykonos.
+After all, there are over 6000 islands in Greece.
+There are more than just a handful to choose from!

 Plan Your Transportation in Advance

 If you plan on using public transport to get around during your Greek adventure, keep in mind that you can save up to 20% of the costs if you book your train, ferry, and bus tickets online in advance.
 Tickets are always more expensive if bought at the last moment on the day of travel.

 This is especially the case where ferry tickets during the summer season are concerned.
 To save money on transport AND have your transport double as your accommodation for the night, you can consider taking overnight trains or ferries.

 Blue star ferries operate night services between Piraeus and the islands.
 Though the trips take longer, they are also cheaper and enable you to cut out your accommodation costs for the night.